-We provide pressure pumping services, well services and drilling services in the Utica, SCOOP, STACK, Permian Basin, Marcellus, Granite Wash, Cana Woodford and Eagle Ford resource plays located in the continental U.S. We provide infrastructure services in the northeast, southwest and midwest portions of the United States.
+We provide well completion services and drilling services in the Utica, SCOOP, STACK, Permian Basin, Marcellus, Granite Wash, Cana Woodford and Eagle Ford resource plays located in the continental U.S. We provide infrastructure services in the northeast, southwest and midwest portions of the United States.
 We provide remote accommodation services in the oil sands in Alberta, Canada.
-We serve these markets through our facilities and service centers located in Ohio, Oklahoma, Texas, Wisconsin, Minnesota, Kentucky, California, Florida and Alberta, Canada.
-For the years ended December 31, 2019 and 2018, we generated approximately 43% and 17%, respectively, of our revenue from our operations in Ohio, Wisconsin, Minnesota, North Dakota, Pennsylvania, West Virginia and Canada where weather conditions may be severe, particularly during winter and spring months.
+We serve these markets through our facilities and service centers located in Ohio, Oklahoma, Texas, Wisconsin, Minnesota, Kentucky, California and Alberta, Canada.
+For the years ended December 31, 2020 and 2019, we generated approximately 35% and 43%, respectively, of our revenue from our operations in Ohio, Wisconsin, Minnesota, North Dakota, Pennsylvania, West Virginia and Canada where weather conditions may be severe, particularly during winter and spring months.
 Repercussions of severe weather conditions may include:

-- curtailment of

-- services;

-- weather-related damage to equipment resulting in suspension of operations;

-- weather-related damage to our facilities;

-- inability to deliver equipment and materials to jobsites in accordance with contract schedules;
+- · curtailment of services: - · weather-related damage to equipment resulting in suspension of operations; - · weather-related damage to our facilities; - · inability to deliver equipment and materials to jobsites in accordance with contract schedules; and - · loss of productivity.

-and

-- loss of productivity.